 The Maine Agricultural and Forest Experiment Station (MAFES) Analytical Laboratory and Maine Soil Testing Service analyzes soil, plant tissue, compost, manure, irrigation water, wood ash, fertilizers, organic residuals and other materials for nutrient content, organic matter, lead and other trace elements.
 We provide analytical services at reasonable prices to the public and to researchers.

-Our lab also provides services for Heavy Metals Screening, Irrigation water quality, Compost and Manure testing, and Plant foliar nutrient analysis.
+Our lab also provides testing services for Soil Metals Screening, Irrigation water quality, Compost, Manure, and Plant foliar nutrient analysis.

 We have a convenient online Credit Card Payment option for invoices only.
 Please note: This is NOT a pre-payment option prior to submitting samples.
 Please wait for an invoice for any unpaid balance before paying online.